Is A 2022 Cape Cod Winter Getaway For You?

 Cape Cod Winter Temperatures

-Winter in Cape Cod occurs from December-March, with temperatures ranging from 23-40 in January and February, 30-45 in March, and 29-43 in December.
+Winter in Cape Cod occurs from December-March, with temperatures ranging from 25-40 in January and February and 30-45 in March.

 beach during winter cape cod island